A masterpiece in the Siena Cathedral

-The Adoration of the Magi is one of the scenes that are found in the upper part of the pulpit of the Cathedral of Siena, one of the masterpieces of the Italian medieval sculpture.
+The Adoration of the Magi is a masterpiece to see in the Siena Cathedral.
+The marble alt-relief is one of the scenes that makes part of the Cathedral’s pulpit.
+In itself, the pulpit is a masterpieces of all Italian medieval sculpture.
 The marble slab that measures 85 x 97 cm and 16 cm thick, is part of a set of seven panels that decorate the parapet of the pulpit.

 The magnificent pulpit was created by the renowned sculptor Nicola Pisano between 1265 and 1268 and is an architectural complex of octagonal shape.
 For its implementation, a contract was made between the artist and the worker in the Siena cathedral Fra Melano, in September 1265, but the work began in March the following year.

-Nicola was an artist very responsive to “naturalism” typical of French Gothic of the second half of the thirteenth century – an artistic trend, that was particularly lucky in Siena at the end of the century – Nicola Pisano was also a sculptor who proved to be an expert in botany , representing reliefs of different arboreal type pulpit, from ivy leaves on the capitals of the columns of of the parapet supporting oak trees that we find in the background of the Adoration of the Magi scene.
+Nicola was a very responsive artist to “naturalism”, a typical trait of French Gothic art of the second half of the thirteenth century.
+This artistic trend was particularly lucky in Siena at the end of the century.
+What moreover Nicola was particularly inclined was the botany’s knowledge, representing the reliefs of different arboreal type in the pulpit, from ivy leaves on the capitals of the columns to the oak trees that is possible to see in the background of the Adoration of the Magi’s scene.
+What also stands out of this masterpiece of Siena Cathedral is the presence of the painting still preserved on the background of the scene.

 Beyond the Gothic naturalism, the thread that traces the entire artistic career of Nicola Pisano is the reception of Roman sculpture models: this is an obvious element of the Magi also in the panel, where the horses of the parade reminiscent of some Roman sarcophagi and Nicholas was able to admire in the Cemetery of Pisa, when some years before being called to Siena, he was intent on achieving another pulpit, hexagonal, for the Baptistery in Pisa.